-Weather-related information such as PIREPs, significant meteorological information, meteorological impact statements, center weather advisories, and other advisories always require special attention and handling.
+Weather-related information such as PIREPs, significant meteorological information (SIGMET), meteorological impact statements (MIS), center weather advisories (CWA), airmen's meteorological information (AIRMET), and other advisories always require special attention and handling.

 Base your advice to pilots concerning icing on forecasts and PIREPs.
-Forecasts delineate general areas of icing potential; PIREPs pinpoint actual encounters.
+Forecasts delineate general areas of icing potential, and do not identify the type of icing forecast.
+Forecasts only forecast moderate and severe intensity- not trace or light.
+PIREPs pinpoint actual encounters.
 In using PIREPs, there may be discrepancies in the type or intensity reported.
 The rate or impact of ice accumulation may vary on different types of aircraft.
 Piecing together several reports can provide a more comprehensive picture of icing potential.